are special. Pitbulls are different. Those of us who have

 the treatment for two to three days after the cyst is gone.

-like hot spots, but they are not weepy.
-Be sure you clean
+are somewhat like hot spots, but they are not weepy.
+Be

-away all the "scabby" material.
-Wash the area and treat
+sure you clean away all the "scabby" material.
+Wash the

-with Panalog, Keflex, or any good anti-fungal ointment.
+area and treat with Panalog, Keflex, or any good anti-fungal

-You can use Demorex shampoo or a sulfur based soap for the
+ointment.
+You can use Demorex shampoo or a sulfur based

 Acne or Eczema